 How do you play when you’re on a streak in roulette?
 Or Baccarat?
 Or Blackjack?
 The patterns are starting to develop.
 And you, under a trance, sense the reds will keep on coming.
 Until, that fifth red.
 Or sixth red.
 Or seventh red.
 Or eighth red.
 You feel the magic dissipating, you remember mathematics.
-You remember high school probability.
+You remember high school probability and have heard of the Gamblers Fallacy.
 There have been seven reds in a row, therefore the laws of probability dictate that it is universally unlikely for another red number.
 Right?

 So how do you play the next spin of the roulette wheel?
 Do you ride the hot streak?
 Or do you bet against it?
 Because that’s mathematics.
 Surely?

 The answer is of course, in numerical terms, that it doesn’t matter.
 The probability of getting a red or black in the next spin is 50/50.
 One in two.
 The roulette wheel has no memory, especially an online one.
 There’s not even a chance that the wheel is busted or biased or has been tinkered with.

 Everyone has their own routines when it comes to games of chance.
 But when you are confronted with streaks, good or bad, it is important to know your fallacies.